bcgov/digital-toolkit/README.md

 `npm run watch` will watch SCSS and JS and re-compile CSS and JS when the files are saved.

 Run `bundle exec jekyll serve --watch` in order to serve the site locally.
 Pull requests to the source code are welcomed and appriciated.

+### Static assets and binary files

+Static images and CSS, JS, etc. are served from the `/static` folder off of the root of the project.
+Move any static files to this directory and when Jekyll builds the site the files will end up at: `<example-site.com>/static/...` For example, if you place `foo.jpg` inside `/static/img`, the file will be served from `example-site.com/static/img/foo.jpg`

+### Modifications made to the default BC Gov theme

+Some changes made to the [BC Gov Skeleton](https://github.com/bcgov/Gov-2.0-Bootstrap-Skeleton) (of which this site is based off):

+1. Line 302 of `src/js/bc-gov/misc.js` is commented out - This line intentionally offset the scroll position when scrolling to an anchor on the page.
+This was done because the default theme has a "sticky" header/navigation.
+1. The "square" numbers used for the numbered list on the homepage "steps".
+The default theme doesn't have a default large, "heavy border", format.